andresarmento/modbus-arduino/README.md

 2. Remember that the power of ESP8266 module is 3.3V.

-For Modbus IP (ESP8266) there is four examples that can be accessed from the Arduino interface.
+For Modbus IP (ESP8266 AT) there is four examples that can be accessed from the Arduino interface.
 Let's look at the example Lamp.ino (only the parts concerning Modbus will be commented):